vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 Further there is a big focus on supporting loads of [Devices](https://thegraybook.vvvv.org/reference/libraries/devices.html) and [Protocols](https://thegraybook.vvvv.org/reference/libraries/io.html) out of the box.

 ### Export Windows applications
 Any program you build with vvvv can be [exported](../../hde/exporting.md) as a proper Windows application.
 Other platforms are planned.
-The commercial developer license includes unlimited exports.

 ### Comfortable licensing model
 vvvv is free for non-commercial.
 Simply download, install and use it: